kuangyu0801/kuangyu0801.github.io/README.md

 - Task: improving  HW u-rate and reduce cycle
 - Action:
 	- evaluate the potential  optimization in the current HW/FW architecture
-	- discuss coordinate with algorithm team, HW designer, Architect
+	- discuss coordinate with algorithm team, HW designer, Modem Architect
+	- review the code module by module , scenario by scenario
+	- implement and verify with UT and IT
+	- validate the result with phone call test, and measure cycle
 - Result:  Reduced computation cycle by 72%(less than 1K cycles) in 5G control channel decoding
 	- u-rate is hi